Nyiriek/alu-higher_level_programming/python-data_structures/README.md

-Add a function that deletes at
+Add a source code to switch